Engineer at a manufacturing plant

 • For visiting student researchers and doctoral degree applicants, it is very important to establish initial contact with potential supervisors to learn about suitable opportunities before submitting the grant application.

 • Accredited institution: The U.S. universities you apply to must be accredited by a recognized accrediting agency or association as recognized by the U.S. Secretary of Education.
-Check the institutions' accreditations here.
+Check the institutions' accreditations from the Database of Accredited Postsecondary Institutions and Programs.

-• In some cases, visiting student researcher's hosting organization can be a research center or other suitable organization.
+• In some cases, the visiting student researcher's host organization can be a research center or other suitable organization.

 Visa Requirements